-By default the 'Open Result' will open PDF with the system default application.
-You can define a different application for opening with this function.
-It will display a file selector dialog where you could define the opening program.
-E.g. for Acrobat(R) Reader[TM] 'AcroRd32.exe' may be used but any program that accepts a single PDF file as parameter on the command line program to cause this file to open or process (e.g. an automatic mail program, archiving system, printing tool or file repository).
+PStill can open freshly converted PDF in a PDF viewer directly by clicking the 'Open PDF' button.
+However to do so it needs the location of the PDF viewer application.
+So the first time your choose this function it will display a file selector dialog where you should show him this program.
+It is assuming your are using Acrobat(R) Reader[TM] - usually named 'AcroRd32.exe' but may be any program that accepts a single PDF file as parameter on the command line to cause this file to open or process (e.g. an automatic emailer, archiving system, printing tool or file repository).